karatusd/karatusd/docs/USDKG.md

 #### Additional requirements for calling the function:
 - The protocol has not been blocked by the `pause` function
 - The sender is not blacklisted
-- User should have enough approveal from the spender's address
+- User should have enough approval from the spender's address

 ### Function `approve`
 Approve the passed address to spend the specified amount of tokens on behalf of sender